-Iceland is my pick for the top destination in 2019.
-It is one of the most magnificent destinations I have ever been to and unlike any place on Earth I have ever seen.
-The other-worldly landscape of this country is stunningly beautiful diverse.
+Iceland is my pick for the top destination to visit.
+It is one of the most magnificent destinations I have ever been to and unlike any place on Earth, I have ever seen.
+The other-worldly landscape of this country is stunningly beautiful and diverse.
 Iceland has so much to offer with massive waterfalls, northern lights, midnight sun, geothermal baths, wildlife, glaciers, mountains, volcanos, and of course the adorable Icelandic horses!

 Iceland is one of the cheapest European countries to travel to from the United States right now.
 Many visitors complain about the costliness the country, but you can definitely see Iceland on a budget.

 If you go to Iceland, be sure to take the ferry to the Westman Islands just to the south where you can drive to the centre of the Eldfell Volcano, see puffins, and see mainland Iceland from the sea.
 Visit Iceland now in 2019 before it becomes too popular.